-Ways to make real-world connections: Use an integrated approach by teaching across disciplines.
-Try team teaching with the biology or math teacher.
+Ways to make real-world connections:

-□ Make instruction and course content the springboard for all FFA and SAE activities.

-Teach to "real-life" problems and engage students in hands-on activities that reinforce lessons and other subjects.

-□ Make connections to real-world situations through student SAEs, school-based enterprises, grading based on industry standards and visits to area businesses.

-Make connections to real-world situations through student SAEs, school-based enterprises, grading based on industry standards and visits to area businesses.
+- ☐ Use an integrated approach by teaching across disciplines.
+Try team teaching with the biology or math teacher. - ☐ Make instruction and course content the springboard for all FFA and SAE activities. - ☐ Teach to "real-life" problems and engage students in hands-on activities that reinforce lessons and other subjects. - ☐ Make connections to real-world situations through student SAEs, school-based enterprises, grading based on industry standards and visits to area businesses.

 Use the community as a laboratory with frequent use of guest speakers, field trips and demonstrations.
-Build partnerships with higher education, associations and nonprofit organizations.
+Build partnerships with higher education, associations and non-profit organizations.